 The EDC is an advisory body, supporting the Executive Committee and the Department.
 It does not have a formal decision-making function or an ombuds role.

-If you have a concern or complaint related to equity and diversity, you can bring your concern to a member of the committee in private, or go here to review the formal options available to you.
+If you have a concern or complaint related to equity and diversity, you can bring your concern to a member of the committee in private, or see the resources below to review the formal options available to you.

 Equity & Diversity Committee Mission

 Consistent with the definitions of the UBC Inclusion Action Plan, the work of the EDC is primarily concerned with:

 Recognizing that everyone is not starting from the same place or history, deliberate measures to remove barriers to opportunities may need to be taken to ensure fair processes and outcomes.

 Equity refers to achieving parity in policy, process and outcomes for historically and/or currently underrepresented and/or marginalized people and groups while accounting for diversity.